neuronsimulator/nrn/docs/guide/nmodls_built_in_functions.rst

     **cos(x) - compute the cosine**

-        : Returns the cosine of its argument (cosx).
+        : Returns the cosine of its argument (cos x).
 The angle is expressed in radians.

     **cosh(x) - compute the hyperbolic cosine**

-        : Returns the hyperbolic cosine for a real argument (coshx).
+        : Returns the hyperbolic cosine for a real argument (cosh x).

     **exp(x) - compute the exponential function**

-        : Returns the value of e raised to the argument power (ex).
+        : Returns the value of e raised to the argument power (:math:`e^x`).

     **fabs(x) - compute the absolute value of a floating point number**